Rubicon Organics Reports Fourth Quarter and Full Year 2022 Financial Results

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. (TSXV: ROMJ) (OTCQX: ROMJF) (“Rubicon Organics”, “Rubicon”, or the “Company”), a licensed producer focused on cultivating and selling organic certified, premium cannabis, today reported its financial results for the fourth quarter and year ended December 31, 2022 (“Q4 2022”).
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- Rubicon Organics Inc. ROMJ ROMJF ("Rubicon Organics", "Rubicon", or the "Company"), a licensed producer focused on cultivating and selling organic certified, premium cannabis, today reported its financial results for the fourth quarter and year ended December 31, 2022 ("Q4 2022").
 All amounts are expressed in Canadian dollars.

 "Rubicon Organics has achieved significant financial milestones in a fiercely competitive environment, delivering Adjusted EBITDA profitability and positive cash flow from operating activities for the 2022 year.
 These results are a testament to the unwavering commitment of our team to quality, which is now being acknowledged by our customers.
 Rubicon is at an inflection point, poised for continued growth and anticipating further financial strength in 2023 as we seek to meet the market's demand for our products.
 Despite negative investor sentiment in the cannabis sector, I believe that the winners of the Canadian cannabis sector will emerge in 2023, and Rubicon is well-positioned to be among them," said Margaret Brodie, Interim Chief Executive Officer and Chief Financial Officer.